Satwik-Pamulaparthy/Zomato-Restaurant-Data-Analysis/README.md

 ## 👨‍💻 About Me

-I am currently pursuing the Google Data Analytics Professional certificate programm on Coursera and building hands-on experience in data cleaning, visualization, and analysis.
+I am a graduate of the Google Data Analytics Professional certificate program.
+I have hands-on experience in data cleaning, visualization, and analysis.
 My goal is to apply analytical thinking and technical skills to solve real-world problems.

 ## 🛠️ Skills & Tools